Katherine Neville, Baroness Hastings: Marriages and issue

-Katherine's husband William along with his father, William Bonville, was executed on the battlefield after the Yorkist defeat at the Battle of Wakefield on 30 December 1460 by the victorious forces of Queen consort Margaret of Anjou who headed the Lancastrian faction.
-Both her father and first cousin, Edmund, Earl of Rutland were also executed after the battle, which had been commanded by Henry Beaufort, 3rd Duke of Somerset.
+Katherine's husband William, along with his father, William Bonville, was executed on the battlefield after the Yorkist defeat at the Battle of Wakefield on 30 December 1460 by the victorious forces of queen consort Margaret of Anjou who headed the Lancastrian faction.
+Both her father and first cousin, Edmund, Earl of Rutland, were also executed after the battle, which had been commanded by Henry Beaufort, 3rd Duke of Somerset.
 Queen Margaret had not been present at Wakefield as she was in Scotland at the time raising support for the Lancastrian cause.
 Less than two months later, William's grandfather, William Bonville, 1st Baron Bonville was decapitated on 18 February 1461 in an act of vengeance by Queen Margaret who was present and personally ordered his execution after the Yorkists suffered another defeat at the Second Battle of St Albans on the previous day.
-Katherine's six-month old daughter succeeded to the titles of suo jure 2nd Baroness Bonville and suo jure 7th Baroness Harington of Aldingham, and inherited the vast Bonville and Harington estates, becoming the wealthiest heiress in England.
+Katherine's six-month-old daughter succeeded to the titles of suo jure 2nd Baroness Bonville and suo jure 7th Baroness Harington of Aldingham, and inherited the vast Bonville and Harington estates, becoming the wealthiest heiress in England.

 Katherine was left a widow at the age of eighteen.
 She did not, however, remain a widow for long; shortly before 6 February 1462 her brother Richard Neville, Earl of Warwick, arranged a marriage between her and William Hastings, 1st Baron Hastings, a powerful noble, and a close friend and Lord Chamberlain of Edward IV who had replaced Henry VI as king of England on 4 March 1461 when he was proclaimed king in London.
 The proclamation was followed by the decisive Yorkist victory on 29 March at the Battle of Towton in which Edward had served as commander of the Yorkist army and crushingly defeated the Lancastrians.

-In addition to her own dowry, Katherine brought the wardship of her daughter Cecily to her new husband.
+In addition to her dowry, Katherine brought the wardship of her daughter Cecily to her new husband.
 Together William Hastings and Katherine had six children: